ALive-research/Slicer-Liver/Docs/architecture/current-mrml-node-hierarchy.md

 # Slicer-Liver MRML node hierarchy — current state (2026-05-13)

-Descriptive snapshot of the MRML class graph for the `LiverResections` and `LiverMarkups` modules as it exists today on `develop`.
+Descriptive snapshot of the MRML class graph for the `LiverResections` and `LiverMarkups` modules as it exists today on `preview`.
 This file documents *what is*, not what should be — see [`adr/0001-resection-three-node-assembly.md`](../adr/0001-resection-three-node-assembly.md) for the historical rationale behind the current shape.